nengo/nengo-1.4/simulator-ui/docs/tutorial2.rst

 -----------------

 * If we want to add two values, we can simply add another termination to the final ensemble and project to it as well.
-* Create a termination on the second ensemble called â€œinput 2â€
+* Create a termination on the second ensemble called ``input 2``
 * Create a new ensemble
 * Create a projection from the X origin to input 2

 .. image:: images/p2-19.png

-* Create a new Function input and set its value to -0.7
+* Create a new Function Input and set its constant value to -0.7
 * Add the required termination and projection to connect it to the new ensemble

 .. image:: images/p2-20.png

-* Switch to Interactive Plots.
+* Open Interactive Plots
 * Show the controls for the two inputs
 * Create value graphs for the three neural ensembles
 * Press Play to start the simulation.
 The value for the final ensemble should be 0.5-0.7=-0.2